s523286/Wine-Reviews-By-Country/README.md

 Key: US, Value: 87 (example: Spain, 87)
 #### Code for Mapper
 ```
+# Reference from Dr. Case's Slides on MapReduce in Python
+# mapper.py will map our data to key/value pairs

 # opens the file to read and write from
 i = open("wineData.txt", "r")
 o = open("o.txt", "w")